TRANSMISSION SITING TASK FORCE

 Integrated Variable Renewable Energy Generation into the Grid

 The Western Governors' Association commissioned this report to explore ways to reduce costs to the region's electricity consumers for integrating wind and solar, identify barriers to adopting these measures and recommend possible state actions.
 Prepared by Regulatory Assistance Project for Western Governors' Association.
 The preparation of this report was financed in part by funds provided by The Energy Foundation.
 The U.S. Department of Energy Office of Electricity Delivery and Energy Reliability supported the participation of the National Renewable Energy Laboratory.

 Protecting Crucial Habitat and Wildlife Corridors

-Western Governors recognized that siting and building new transmission lines could impact critical wildlife habitat and migration corridors. they directed their Western Governors’ Wildlife Council to develop a useful and consistent source of mapped biological information throughout the West.
-When complete in 2013, the West-wide Crucial Habitat Assessment Tool will be an easily accessible online system of maps displaying crucial wildlife habitat and corridors across the West.
+Western Governors recognized that siting and building new transmission lines could impact critical wildlife habitat and migration corridors, so they directed their Western Governors’ Wildlife Council to develop a useful and consistent source of mapped biological information throughout the West.
+Once completed in 2013, the West-wide Crucial Habitat Assessment Tool will be an easily accessible online system of maps displaying crucial wildlife habitat and corridors across the West.

 Efforts over the next two years will provide publicly-available, regionally-compatible crucial habitat and corridor information in the West-wide CHAT by 2013.
 All the while, WGWC will continue to support the development of state-specific CHATs in individual states, as desired.
 Find more information about CHAT development and WGWC meetings and activities on the Wildlife Corridors and Crucial Habitat webpage.